notaryproject/specifications/specs/signing-and-verification-workflow.md

   If the fully qualified artifact reference contains a tag then the user needs to resolve this tag to a digest.
   E.g. If a fully qualified reference is `wabbit-networks.io/software:latest` where `latest` is a tag pointing to an artifact.
   The user must resolve the `latest` tag to a digest and construct a new artifact reference using the resolved digest `wabbit-networks.io/software@sha256:${digest}`.
-- User has configured [trust store and trust policy](./trust-store-trust-policy-specification.md) required for signature verification.
+- User has configured [trust store and trust policy](./trust-store-trust-policy.md) required for signature verification.

 ### Verification Steps

-1. **Should Notary v2 verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy-specification.md#trust-policy) configuration, determine whether Notary v2 needs to verify the signature or not.
+1. **Should Notary v2 verify the signature? :** Depending upon [trust-policy](./trust-store-trust-policy.md#trust-policy) configuration, determine whether Notary v2 needs to verify the signature or not.
    If signature verification should be skipped for the given artifact, skip the below steps and directly jump to step 4.
-1. **Get signature artifact descriptors:** Using the ORAS [Manifest Referrers API](https://github.com/oras-project/artifacts-spec/blob/main/manifest-referrers-api.md) download the Notary v2 signature artifact descriptors.
+1. **Get signature artifact descriptors:** Using the [OCI Distribution Referrers API](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#listing-referrers) download the Notary v2 signature artifact descriptors.
-   The  `artifactType` parameter is set to Notary v2 signature's artifact type `application/vnd.cncf.notary.v2.signature`.
+   The  `artifactType` parameter is set to Notary v2 signature's artifact type `application/vnd.cncf.notary.signature`.
-   Note that all ORAS implementations may not support filtering using `artifactType`.
 1. For each signature artifact descriptor, perform the following steps:
     1. **Get signature artifact manifest:** Download the Notary v2 signature's artifact manifest for the given artifact descriptor.
     1. **Filter signature artifact manifest:**